HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 • S on cty Y to Wind Lake

-Seven Waters Trail (Norway-Burlington Trail)
+Seven Waters Trail (with Muskego Trail)

-There are several alternative routes on roads in the area.
 Where the trail follows Loomis Rd in Wind Lake, stay on the road into Waterford (Rustic Road No. 5).
 Cross the Fox River and continue south on Cty W through Rochester, to Burlington.
+At Riverside Park in northeast Burlington, the Seven Waters Trail ends, but the White Water State Trail picks up (see map)

 • SW on Loomis Rd.